elastic/kibana/FUNCTIONS.md

 precision | *number* | Number of digits to round each value to

 #### .props()
-Use at your own risk, sets properties on objects.
+Use at your own risk, sets arbitrary properties on the series.
+For example .props(label=bears!)

 *This function does not accept any arguments.*